ga-wdi-exercises/wdi_radio_lab/readme.md

 - Use data attached to your view model to display a list of all songs

+### Deploy

+- Use the Firebase CLI to deploy your application

 ### Bonus

 - Full CRUD for Songs